CAT328AISP15/Syllabus/README.md

 ### Exercises

 Exercises will be assigned.
 They will begin in class and be due the next week, unless otherwise specified.
 They will cover the basic algorithms and principles associated with the class.
 Exercises are to be submitted on GitHub.

 ### Projects:
 Project 1: Create experimental platform with agents and sensors Project 2: Implement pathfinding and evolution to Project 1 Project 3: Final Project - Build a simple game or project with everything learned.

-### Required Resources
+### Required Resources (links forthcoming)

 ### Technology in the Classroom